By: Nancy Lauseng

 JACQUET Midwest CEO Dan Chatterton says waterjet and plasma both have their place, giving JACQUET a competitive edge over shops that offer one service over the other.

-“Waterjet and plasma complement each other in that they offer our customers a choice in195 pricing, lead time and edge quality,” Chatterton explains, noting that plasma cutting services are generally less expensive and that plasma cuts faster than waterjet, but that waterjet has much better edge quality with no Heat Affected Zone (HAZ) or slag, and a much tighter tolerance.
+“Waterjet and plasma complement each other in that they offer our customers a choice in pricing, lead time and edge quality,” Chatterton explains, noting that plasma cutting services are generally less expensive and that plasma cuts faster than waterjet, but that waterjet has much better edge quality with no Heat Affected Zone (HAZ) or slag, and a much tighter tolerance.

 JACQUET typically sees a 50% tolerance improvement on waterjet cut parts versus plasma cut parts on material of similar thickness.
 Waterjet also has a far narrower kerf (0.035” for waterjet vs. 0.150” for plasma) that makes it better suited for cutting thick materials.
 Waterjet’s other key advantage is that it can process nearly any material, while plasma is limited to conductive materials.